 - Walk to Fox and Franz Josef Glaciers, which extend tongues of ice uniquely into lush temperate rainforest, down to 300 meters (980 feet) above sea level.

 - Admire the wild and scenic seacoast (Punakaiki Pancake Rocks, Nydia Track, Queen Charlotte Track, and Nugget Point) and spectacular fiords / fjords (drive to Milford Sound then cruise or sea kayak).

 - Throughout the country, hike (tramp) along excellent trails (Tracks) and Walkways, optionally staying overnight in convenient refuges (Huts).

-- Our favorite multi-day wilderness tracks with overnight huts include: Routeburn Track, Tuatapere Hump Ridge Track, Siberia Hut to Crucible Lake (The Siberia Experience), Kepler Track, Milford Track, and Pouakai Track (Mount Egmont/Taranaki).
+- Our favorite multi-day wilderness tracks with overnight huts include: Rees-Dart Track, Routeburn Track, Gillespie Pass Circuit including Siberia Hut to Crucible Lake (The Siberia Experience), Tuatapere Hump Ridge Track, Hollyford Track, Kepler Track, Milford Track, and Pouakai Track (Mount Egmont/Taranaki).

 - Planes, buses, tour boats, jet boats, and water taxis efficiently assist one-way hikes or round-trip tours.